-- Regular anti-software updates included with our Hampshire county council internet agreement - Use of IT and computing will be in line with the school's 'acceptable use policy'.
+- Use of IT and computing will be in line with the school's 'acceptable use policy'.
 All staff, children and parents must sign a copy on enrolling at the school. - All staff, children and parents will be made aware of the school rules for responsible use of IT and the internet and will understand the consequence of any misuse. - The agreed rules for safe and responsible use of IT and the internet will be displayed in all computing areas (where IT equipment is stored).